gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

       [1.0 | 3.0 | 5.0]
 {% endhighlight %}

+Again, there are many ways to achieve the same result, so let's see what is available right now.

+####Referencing attributes

-Again, there are a lot of ways how to achieve the same result so let's have a look at what is available right now.
-You can already see that you have a metric by reference and attribute can be referenced just by a string **containing an identifier**.
-Let's pass the attribute as an object as well.
+You can already see that you have a metric by reference, and an attribute can be referenced just by a string **containing an identifier**.

+Let's pass the attribute as an object, too:

 {% highlight ruby %}
     a = GoodData::Attribute.get_by_id("attr.devs.id")
     GoodData::ReportDefinition.execute(:top => [a], :left => [m])
 {% endhighlight %}

-If you studied GoodData UI well you know that Report is defined using **Display Forms (or labels)** not by attribute.
-If you are specifying an attribute, the SDK will take the first one automatically.
-This works well most of the time since attributes have typically just one label.
-Anyway, sometimes they have many so you need to be more specific.
-Coincidently our attribute has 2 labels.
+In the GoodData UI, a report is defined by using **Display Forms (or labels)**; the specific attributes are not used.
+If you specify an attribute, the Ruby SDK takes the first label of the attribute by default.
+In most cases, attributes have just one label, and this method works fine.

+In other instances, attributes have multiple labels, so you must be more specific.
+Coincidently, our attribute has two labels:

 {% highlight ruby %}
     a.display_forms.count
     > 2
 {% endhighlight %}

 The identifiers are "label.devs.email" and "label.devs.id".
-Let's try using those
+Let's try using those labels in our report definition:

 {% highlight ruby %}
     GoodData::ReportDefinition.execute(:top => ["label.devs.id"], :left => [m])
     GoodData::ReportDefinition.execute(:top => ["label.devs.email"], :left => [m])
 {% endhighlight %}

-You can even do something that you cannot do in the UI that is using both of the labels at the same time (sic).
+You can even do something, which you cannot do in the UI: use both labels at the same time (sic):

 {% highlight ruby %}
     GoodData::ReportDefinition.execute(:top => ["label.devs.id", "label.devs.email"], :left => [m])
 {% endhighlight %}

-In almost all above cases we had only one thing in left or top section.
-You can save your fingers and not use the array literal if there is only one item in the section.
-SDK will wrap them for you.
+In these examples, you typically have only one item in the top or left section.
+To save some typing, you can omit the array literal, since there's only item to add.
+The Ruby SDK wraps them for you:

 {% highlight ruby %}
     GoodData::ReportDefinition.execute(:top => "label.devs.id", :left => m)
 {% endhighlight %}

-Sometimes it might be useful to refer to the objects in a different way.
-You can do it by title
+You may also refer to the object by title:

 {% highlight ruby %}
     GoodData::ReportDefinition.execute(